 Mark Twain quipped, “A round man cannot be expected to fit in a square hole right away.
 He must have time to modify his shape.”
-The irony is that we usually hear that “one cannot fit a square peg into a round hole”, but we accept Mark Twain’s view when it comes to Supplier Relationship Management.
+This is obviously somewhat at odds with, “one cannot fit a square peg into a round hole”, but we accept Mark Twain’s view when it comes to Supplier Relationship Management.

 As the demands on supplier management increase, “time” enables the recurring cycle of one step forward and two steps back.

-Not to target any particular company, as many have followed similar routes, but let me highlight a group of acquired solutions, all under one roof, in order to plug certain holes:
+Not to target any particular company, as many have followed similar routes, but let me highlight a group of acquired solutions, all under one roof, bought in an attempt to plug certain holes:

 - SAP (ERP)